rdoolitt/proj6-rest/README.md

-# Project 4: Brevet time calculator with Ajax
+# Project 6: Brevet time calculator with Ajax, Mongo, and API
 Author: Ryan Doolittle

 Reimplemented the RUSA ACP controle time calculator with flask and ajax.
-Data is stored in a database on "submit", which is retrieved on "display"
+Data is stored in a database on "submit", which is retrieved on "display."

 Credits to Michal Young for the initial version of this code.